breakbeatkid/bbc-game-of-life/README.md

 ## Installing

-To install and run, open a command line interface, navigate to the desired workspace and clone this repository there.
+To install, open a command line interface, navigate to the desired workspace and clone this repository there.

 ```console
     $ cd /path/to/workspace